This post may contain affiliate links.

 Top 10 Things to Do in Killarney National Park

-Visit Muckross House
+1. Visit Muckross House

 The focal point for visitors to the park, Muckross House is a grand Victorian manor built in 1843.
 It was built by the British architect William Burn for the wealthy Herbert family and polished up – at a massive cost – in preparation for Queen Victoria’s visit in 1861.

-Did Queen Victoria Ruin the Herbert Family?
+Did the Royal Visit Ruin the Herbert Family?

-It’s hard to imagine how coveted a royal visit was at the time, and no expense was spared by the Herbert family.
-The gardens were expanded, curtains for the dining room especially commissioned and woven in Paris (you can see them if you tour the house), and everything from new furniture to dishware was purchased.
+The gardens were expanded, curtains for the dining room were especially commissioned and woven in Paris (you can see them if you tour the house), and everything from new furniture to dishware was purchased.

-Let’s keep in mind this was for a two-day royal stay.
+For a two-day royal stay.

 Be that as it may, it’s said the extravagance contributed greatly to the Herbert’s eventual financial ruin.

 But I’m not doing the family justice.
-They were passionate about improving the land, were active in politics and reportedly did their best to help their tenants during the Irish Famine, which began a scant two years after the house was completed.
-If it wasn’t for them, Killarney National Park may not exist at all.
+The Herberts of Killarney were passionate about improving the land.
+They were active in politics and reportedly did their best to help their tenants during the Irish Famine, which began a scant two years after the house was completed.

 Travel tip: The cafe onsite is a good spot for a break.

-Stroll Through Muckross Gardens
+2. Stroll Through Muckross Gardens

 After you’ve toured the house, explore the gardens.
 Plants flourish in the mild climate of County Kerry, and Muckross Gardens are famous for the rhododendrons that bloom from April to July.